keithalewis/papers/ct.md

-`A` is the _domain_ of `f` and `B` is the _codomain_ of `f`, aka _range_, _target_, or _but_ if you parlez Francais, but codomain is more apropos when we get to 'opposite day' furthur on.
+`A` is the _domain_ of `f` and `B` is the _codomain_ of `f`, aka _range_, _target_, or _but_ if you parlez Francais, but codomain is more apropos when we get to 'opposite day' further on.

 We could do away with objects using domain and codomain, just as it is possible to use nand to define the logical operators